claudiorivera/scavenger-hunt/README.md

 # Future Improvements

 - Toasts for successfully adding items on admin portal
-- Make a reusable component to use for displaying lists of users or items (ie. photo/name/action)
-- Collect page actions should be in a fixed position, maybe at the bottom of the view
+- Collect page actions should be in a fixed position, instead of moving based on item description
 - Allow users to change name and avatar

 # Install